viviandotdev/ObsidianVault/+ Encounters/Mini Essays/All problems are interpersonal relationship problems.md

 	- when you place confidence in others you see them as comrades, because you can only have confidence in your comrades.
 	- what problems are created if you don't have confidence in your friends?
 		- you start to doubt them, this creates resentment, and you start seeing them in a bad light
+	- when one has confidence in others, one can contribute to others,
+		- for example it is dinner
+		- everyone is at home and finished dinner, the children go to their rooms and the husband is sitting on the sofa watching tv
 -